surya62044/portfolio/README.md

 # portfolio
-I developed this portfolio website using React Js, Css and python Django framework.
+I developed this portfolio website using HTML, CSS, JavaScript and React Js framework.